commercelayer/commercelayer-docs-api/resources/webhooks/README.md

 # Webhooks

-Webhooks are used to send real time events to external listeners.
+Webhooks are used to send real-time events to external listeners.
 When a webhook is triggered, Commerce Layer sends a POST request to the webhook's callback URL.
 The object in the request body has the same format that you get when fetching the resource through the API.